cloudspace/clint_eastwood/README.md

 ## Usage

-To run simply call 'clint' while in the desired rails app root directory.
+To run simply run `clint` while in the desired app root directory.

 ## options
 #### path